Services

 Water Metering

-In 2012, the Town completed the installation of a universal water metering system for $1.5 million.
-This initiative delivered many important benefits, helping us to identify and repair hidden leaks and raise our collective awareness of water use.
+In 2012, the Town completed the installation of a universal water metering system.
+This initiative delivered many important benefits, including helping to identify and repair hidden leaks and raising our collective awareness of water use.
 At the same time, our finance department implemented a new “user-pay” system, along with appropriate water rates, in order to cover the operation, maintenance and future replacement costs of Gibson’s water infrastructure.

 Together, these initiatives have led to a dramatic decline in our community’s water use.
 In fact, between 2008 and 2020, our Town’s per capita water usage dropped by more than half, from approximately 800 litres per day to approximately 350 litres per day.